About the Bible:

 About Salvation and the Security of the Believer:

 We believe that salvation is a gift for which we paid nothing, did nothing, and deserve nothing.
-God gave His gift of salvation to us by His grace alone, through our faith alone.
-Jesus took the sins of the elect upon himself “once for all” before they had even committed those sins against Him.
+God gave His gift of salvation to us by His grace alone, through our faith alone, in Jesus Christ alone, who took the sins of the elect upon himself “once for all” before they had even committed those sins against Him.
 God chose to save some rebellious, absolutely undeserving people who did nothing to earn or deserve His gift of grace in the first place.
 Because the singular, final, finished work of Jesus was acceptable to God as payment for the sins of the elect, we believe that those chosen by Him can not possibly do anything to cause God to take Jesus’ redemption or His promise of salvation back from them.
 The believer who has rested his faith in Jesus’ perfect, satisfactory, and finished sacrifice as the final, perfect payment for his own sins can be assured that Jesus’ full righteousness has been imputed to him, and that his salvation has been secured for eternity, having been “sealed” by the Holy Spirit Who indwells every believer.
-(Ephesians 2:8-10; Hebrews 9:28)
+(John 10:27-29; Romans 8:35-39; Ephesians 2:8-10; Hebrews 9:28)

 About the End Times: